sparkflows/sparkflows-docs/docs/user-guide/data-preparation/others.rst

 Sample
 ----------------------------------------

-Below is a sample workflow that contains ``Sample`` processor in Fire Insights.
+Below is a sample workflow that contains ``Sample`` processor in Sparkflows.
 It demonstrates the usage of ``Sample`` node to select a sample dataset out of incoming dataset.

 It does the following processing of data: